Herbert Schendl

 Herbert Schendl (Ph.D.
 1971 University of Vienna, "Habilitation" 1985 University of Vienna, "Ao.
 Univ.-Prof" 1986, "O. Univ.-Prof." 1992 University of Vienna) is professor and chair emeritus for English historical linguistics at the department of English and American studies at the University of Vienna.
-He has been the fourth "Luick"-Chair and a major proponent of the Vienna School of English Historical Linguisitics (a position that since Schendl's retirement in 2007 has been held by Nikolaus Ritt as the fifth such chair).
+He has been the fourth "Luick"-Chair and a major proponent of the Vienna School of English Historical Linguistics (a position that since Schendl's retirement in 2007 has been held by Nikolaus Ritt as the fifth such chair).

 Schendl's work spans from Old English to Late Modern English, though his interests include present-day varieties and, not insignificantly, Austrian German (a passion he shares with Karl Luick).
-He incorporates sociohistorical approaches, e.g. Schendl (1996, 1997, 2012).
+He incorporates sociohistorical approaches, e.g., Schendl (1996, 1997, 2012).
 Presently, Schendl is teaching courses on Old English at the department of English and American studies in Vienna.

 Schendl was an innovator in the field of historical code-switching, an area he helped found and bring to prominence from the mid-1990s.
 His most popular monograph is his introductory book Historical Linguistics, which appeared in 2001 in Oxford University Press' series Oxford Introductions to Language Studies, edited by H. G. Widdowson, and has been translated into a number of languages, and has appeared in China with a Chinese foreword.

 Education and Academic Career

 Herbert Schendl grew up, like Herbert Penzl, in Upper Austria and studied English and French Literature and Linguistics at the University of Vienna, originally towards a teachers' degree.
-In 1971-74 he worked as an assistant professor at what is now the Vienna University of Economics and Business, before, in 1974, returning to his alma mater department as assistant professor.
-His "Habilitation" (second book) on verb valency in Old English was completed in 1985, followed by professorial positions in Vienna and, in 1992, a call as full professor to the University of Munich, which he declined, deciding to remain as Ordinarius at the University of Vienna.
+From 1971 to 1974, he worked as an assistant professor at what is now the Vienna University of Economics and Business, before, in 1974, returning to his alma mater department as assistant professor.
+His "Habilitation" (second book) on verb valency in Old English was completed in 1985, followed by professorial positions in Vienna and, in 1992, a call as full professor to LMU Munich, which he declined, deciding to remain as Ordinarius at the University of Vienna.